-No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Public Public Health 456 To act as the Council's Director of Public Health in accordance with the Section 73A(1) of the NHS Act 2006 and, accordingly, to: • discharge the Council's statutory responsibilities for public health services as set out in the Health and Social Care Act 2012; • exercise any of the Secretary of State's public health protection or health improvement functions that s/he delegates to local authorities, either by arrangement or under regulations - including services mandated by regulations made under section 6C of the NHS Act 2006. • exercise the Secretary of State's public health functions exercised by local authorities in pursuance of arrangements under section 7A of the 2006 Act • exercise any such other public health functions as the Secretary of State may prescribe • discharge the Council's responsibilities for non- Director of Public Health Executive Delegated In consultation with Cabinet Member (s), Chief Finance Officer and Chief Legal Officer 457 mandated public health commissioning To make representations about licensing applications for Director of Public Health Executive In consultation with 701 the Council's public health response as a responsibly authority under the Licensing Act 2003.
-Director or Fubility realtiff Delegated the Chief Legal Officer 458 To agree, in consultation with the relevant Cabinet member, the memorandum of understanding and annual work plan between the Council and NHS commissioners to provide the mandatory function to provide public health advice (otherwise known as the public health 'core offer').
+No. Powers and Duties Delegation Exercised By Origin and Extent of Delegation Checks and Balances Public olic Health 456 To act as the Council's Director of Public Health in accordance with the Section 73A(1) of the NHS Act 2006 and, accordingly, to: • discharge the Council's statutory responsibilities for public health services as set out in the Health and Social Care Act 2012; • exercise any of the Secretary of State's public health protection or health improvement functions that s/he delegates to local authorities, either by arrangement or under regulations - including services mandated by regulations made under section 6C of the NHS Act 2006. • exercise the Secretary of State's public health functions exercised by local authorities in pursuance of arrangements under section 7A of the 2006 Act • exercise any such other public health functions as the Secretary of State may prescribe • discharge the Council's responsibilities for non- Director of Public Health Executive Delegated In consultation with Cabinet Member (s), Chief Finance Officer and Chief Legal Officer mandated public health commissioning 457 To make representations about licensing applications for the Council's public health response as a responsibly authority under the Licensing Act 2003.
+Director of Public Health Executive Delegated In consultation with the Chief Legal Officer 458 To agree, in consultation with the relevant Cabinet member, the memorandum of understanding and annual work plan between the Council and NHS commissioners to provide the mandatory function to provide public health advice (otherwise known as the public health 'core offer').
 Director of Public Health Executive Delegated In consultation with Cabinet Member (s).